WeiWeiiFu/GEOL0069-London-vegetation-cover_K-means_CNN/README.md

 ## Acknowledgments
 This project was created for GEOL0069 at University College London, taught by Dr. Michel Tsamados and Weibin Chen.
 ## References:
+Ian Goodfellow, Yoshua Bengio, and Aaron Courville.
+Deep Learning.
+MIT Press, 2016. http://www.deeplearningbook.org.
+Yann LeCun, Yoshua Bengio, and Geoffrey Hinton.
+Deep learning.
+Nature, 521(7553):436–444, May 2015. doi:10.1038/nature14539.
+Alex Krizhevsky, Ilya Sutskever, and Geoffrey E Hinton.
+Imagenet classification with deep convolutional neural networks.
+Advances in neural information processing systems, 2012.
+James MacQueen and others.
+Some methods for classification and analysis of multivariate observations.
+In Proceedings of the fifth Berkeley symposium on mathematical statistics and probability, volume 1, 281–297.
+Oakland, CA, USA, 1967.